switcherapi/switcher-slack-app/README.md

 ### App: Configure & Deploy
 1. Create a new Virtual Env
-2. Install dependencies: pip install -r requirements.txt
+2. Install dependencies: `make install`
 3. Copy the values Client ID, Secret and Signing Secret.
 4. Create a .env file based on .env.template and paste the copied values.
 5. Make sure that the SWITCHER_JWT_SECRET matches the Switcher API env value for SWITCHER_SLACK_JWT_SECRET
 6. Make sure that Switcher Management has SWITCHERSLACKAPP_URL set to the app URL
-7. Start the API by running: `python src\app.py`
+7. Start the API by running: `make run`

 ## Contributing